miamipanther/armada/docs/developer.md

 ## Getting started

-There are many ways you can setup you local environment, this is just a basic quick example of how to setup everything you'll need to get started running and developing Armada.
+There are many ways you can setup your local environment, this is just a basic quick example of how to set up everything you'll need to get started running and developing Armada.

 ### Pre-requisites
 To follow this section it is assumed you have: